achals/achals.github.io/about.md

 You can find me on [LinkedIn](https://www.linkedin.com/in/achalnshah/), and [github](https://github.com/achals) and [the tweeter](https://twitter.com/achalsdotcom) but, I'm most reliably reachable via email.

 I'm originally from Ahmedabad, India, where my parents, both of whom are doctors, currently reside.
-[My wife](https://www.linkedin.com/in/rishitaa/) is an Applied Scientist at AWS.
-[My brother](http://www.linkedin.com/in/rushinnshah) currently works at Google.
-My mom writes on [medium](https://medium.com/@ashashah55)!
+[My wife](https://www.linkedin.com/in/rishitaa/) is an Applied Scientist at AWS, [my brother](http://www.linkedin.com/in/rushinnshah) currently works at Google, [my sister in law](https://www.linkedin.com/in/anushabalakrishnan/) works at Microsoft Semantic Machines, and my mom writes on [medium](https://medium.com/@ashashah55)!

 My Resume can be found [here](/resume.pdf).